masnes/Example-Programs/passwordGenerator/README.md

-A python script to generate random passphrases from a text file (see wordlist-basic.txt).
+A python script to generate random passphrases from a text file (see wordlist-basic.txt) containing english words sorted by frequency of use.

 Usage: